jackldev/jackdev/src/content/projects/venus.md

   title: "Venus"
   subtitle: "Vase Ecommerce"
   description: "Enhance your home decor with Venus, a designed vase perfect for displaying your beloved flowers.
 It is made with Shopify, NextJS, and SvelteKit to ensure a smooth and enjoyable shopping experience."
-  techs: ["SVELTEKIT", "TAILWIIND CSS", "SHOPIFY", "CLOUDINARY", "MYSQL", "AIVEN", "NETLIFY"]
+  techs: ["SVELTEKIT", "TAILWIND CSS", "SHOPIFY", "CLOUDINARY", "MYSQL", "AIVEN", "NETLIFY"]
   image:
     src: "/images/venus.webp"
     alt: "venus ecommerce"